The-OpenROAD-Project/TritonCTS/README.md

 - 1 clock source;

 ### Validation
-TritonCTS has been validated for the following list of platforms, tools and enablements.
+TritonCTS has been validated for the following list of platforms, tools and environments.

 | Feature | Support |
 |---|---|